gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Until the procedure has reached the PROTECTED state the only usage of DATA Chunks that is accepted is DATA Chunks with the SCTP-DTLS PPID used to exchange in-band key establishment messages for DTLS.
-Any other DATA chunk being sent on a Protected association SHALL be silently discarded.
+Any other DATA chunk being received in a Protected association SHALL be silently discarded.

 DTLS 1.3 initializes itself by transferring its own handshake messages as payload of the DATA chunk necessary
 {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}.
-The DTLS 1.3 Chunk
-initialization SHOULD be supervised by a T-valid timer that fits DTLS 1.3 handshake and may also be further adjusted based on whether expected RTT values are outside of the ones commonly occurring on the general Internet, see {{t-valid-considerations}}.
-At completion of DTLS 1.3 Chunk initialization the setup of the Protected association is complete and one enters the VALIDATION state, and from that time on only DTLS 1.3 chunks will be exchanged.
+The DTLS Chunk initialization SHOULD be supervised by a T-valid timer that fits DTLS 1.3 handshake and may also be further adjusted based on whether expected RTT values are outside of the ones commonly occurring on the general Internet, see {{t-valid-considerations}}.
+At completion of DTLS Chunk initialization the setup of the Protected association is complete and one enters the VALIDATION state, and from that time on only DTLS chunks will be exchanged.
 Any plain text chunk will be silently discarded.

 In case of T-valid timeout, the endpoint will generate an ABORT chunk.